deezombiedude612/wp-labs/src/lamp_macos.md

 That is all you need to install and configure to prepare a LAMP stack from scratch.
 I hope you've gained a sense of accomplishment from going through these steps, it's a fruitful one!

-If you have any more questions, you know where to reach me. :wink:
+If you have any more questions, you know where to reach me. 😉

 ## References